Chart Color Schemes

 Housing

-Bentley Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+Bentley Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Bentley Park, as evaluated at the latest Census, comprised 97.1% houses and 2.9% other dwellings.
-In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Bentley Park was 18.2%, with mortgaged dwellings at 47.1% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average, while the median weekly rent figure was $385, higher than Non-Metro Qld's $315.
-Nationally, Bentley Park's mortgage repayments were lower at $1,517 compared to Australia's average of $1,863, and rents were higher at $385 against the national figure of $375.
+Bentley Park's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Bentley Park was at 18.2%, with mortgaged dwellings at 47.1% and rented ones at 34.7%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent figure in Bentley Park was $385, higher than Non-Metro Qld's $345.
+Nationally, Bentley Park's mortgage repayments were significantly lower at $1,517 compared to the Australian average of $1,863, while rents were higher at $385 compared to the national figure of $375.

 Frequently Asked Questions - Housing